Jordan bounds for volume-preserving Cremona groups: Action on the dual complex

 \begin{lemma} $D_X$ is either a cycle of $\mathbb{P}^1$'s meeting transversely, or an irreducible rational curve with one nodal point. \end{lemma}

 \begin{proof} Since $\Delta$ is a cycle of $\PP^1$'s, blowing up points on $\Delta$ preserves the cycle structure.
-Let $C$ be a smooth rational $(-1)$-curve on $X$.
+Let $C$ be a $(-1)$-curve on $X$.
 Then $C \cdot (-K_X) = C^2 + 2 = 1$.
 If $C$ is not a component of $D_X$, then $C$ intersects with $D_X$ at one point, so contracting $C$ does not change the configuration of $D_X$.
-If $C$ is a component of the divisor $D_X$, then contracting $C$ will either make $D_X$ remain a cycle of smooth $\PP^1$'s or, in the case that there are only two components, then contracting one of the components will result in a rational curve with one node. \end{proof}
+If $C$ is a component of the divisor $D_X$, then contracting $C$ will either make $D_X$ remain a cycle of smooth $\PP^1$'s or, in the case that there are only two components, then contracting one component will result in a rational curve with one node. \end{proof}

 \begin{definition}[{\cite[Section 2.2]{loginov2024birationalinvariantsvolumepreserving}}] Let \( D_X = \sum D_i \) be a Cartier divisor on a smooth variety \( X \).
 The \emph{dual complex}, denoted by \(\mathcal{D}(D_X)\), of a simple normal crossing divisor \( D_X = \sum_{i=1}^r D_i \) on a smooth variety \( X \) is a CW-complex constructed as follows.
 The simplices \( v_Z \) of \(\mathcal{D}(D_X)\) are in bijection with irreducible components \( Z \) of the intersection \(\bigcap_{i \in I} D_i\) for any non-empty subset \( I \subset \{1, \ldots, r\} \), and the vertices of \( v_Z \) correspond to the components \( D_i \) with \( i \in I \).
 In particular, the dimension of \( v_Z \) is equal to \(\# I - 1\).
 We call \( Z \) a \emph{stratum} of \( D_X \).